 A report by the Corporation for National Community Service cited a Duke University study of patients with post-coronary artery disease who were recovering from heart attacks.
 Patients who volunteered during their recoveries reported significantly lower rates of depression and despair, both of which are linked to lower recovery and higher mortality rates (CNCS 9).

 #3– Volunteering gives individuals a sense of purpose and builds community

-The same CNCS report also found that the health benefits of regular volunteering are in part due to the feeling of accomplishment from volunteering.
+The same CNCS report also found that the health benefits of regular volunteering are in part due to the feeling of accomplishment from service.
 Retired volunteers over the age of 65 are the most likely to experience a renewed sense of purpose.
 In fact, one study from the CNCS report found that older adults who engaged in community service had a higher rate of life satisfaction than their similarly-aged peers who worked for pay (CNCS 4).

 Volunteering is a way to encounter local people and places.
 Often, volunteering in a group helps pass the time and makes service more enjoyable.
 When volunteers support local schools, nonprofits, and other organizations, the direct impact of their service benefits those organizations and builds community.
 Indirectly, though, volunteers build community by the simple act of working alongside one another.

 If you’re considering volunteering somewhere, consider us!
 There Goes My Hero is always on the lookout for engaged volunteers.
 Our areas of need include bone marrow drives, major events, and virtual drives.
 To inquire about volunteer opportunities you can email firstname.lastname@example.org.